nitindermohan/oak-new-docs/content/docs/manuals/networking-internals/ipv4-addressing.md

 We encourage you to dig into the code and retrace the callstack for deployments yourself.
 This will make it easier for you to grasp the communication patterns between Oakestra components, as well as their distinct tasks!
 {{< /callout >}}

----

-Oakestra also has IPv6 support, which you can read in the next page [IPv6 address partitioning](../ipv6-addressing/).